shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 * manage symlinks from NVMe block devices to `/dev/xvd` and `/dev/sd` devices (i.e. AWS Nitro instances)
 * manage hotpluggable network interfaces
-* manage secondary IPv4 and IPv6 addresses on network interfaces
+* sync IMDS-provided secondary IPv4 and IPv6 addresses network interfaces

+Also included is a handy `imds` client script for easy access to an instance's IMDS data.

 ## Requirements

 As Tiny Cloud is meant to be tiny, it has very few dependencies:
 * Busybox (`ash`, `wget`, etc.)
+* `ifupdown-ng` (optional, for network management)
+* `iproute2-minimal` (optional, for syncing IPv4/IPv6 from IMDS)
+* `nvme-cli` (optional, for AWS nitro NVMe symlinks)
 * `partx`
 * `resize2fs`
 * `sfdisk`